menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Hillman is generally considered to be a blue-collar town.
-45.45% of the Hillman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hillman is a blue-collar town, with 45.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hillman is a city of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Hillman who work in office and administrative support (18.18%), maintenance occupations (9.09%), and teaching (9.09%).

 Setting & Lifestyle